rodyherrera/Quantum/README.md

 # DOMAIN: Specifies the base domain of the server.
 This is the
 # main access point for the application.
+# IMPORTANT: THIS SHOULD MATCH THE: "Authorization callback URL"
+# WHEN YOU REGISTER YOUR APP.
 DOMAIN = www.backend-domain.com

 # SECRET_KEY: Secret key used for encrypting